Somnath6646/JsonCodeExecutor/README.md

 ### **2. Generate the Required Code**

-After generating this description, it's presented as a prompt to GPT.
+After generating this description, its attached in the prompt for GPT.
 GPT then crafts the necessary code to fetch the answer that you, the user, are looking for.

 ## **Why JsonCodeExecutor?**